jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - **Vulnerabilities**: weaknesses in systems and security controls that might be exploited by a threat
   - **Vulnerability assessments**: examining systems for these weaknesses; steps in the assessment:
     - Reconnaissance: passively gather publicly available info
-    - Enumeration: actively enumerate through target IP addresses and ports
+    - Enumeration: active network discovery (i.e. find target IP address and ports)
     - Vulnerability Analysis: Identify potential vulns to be exploited
-    - Execution: applies only if you are doing a penetration test
+    - Execution: attempt to exploit vulns; applies only if you are doing a penetration test
     - Document Findings: reporting on findings and severity
   - The goal of a vulnerability assessment is to identify elements in an environment that are not adequately protected -- and not necessarily from a technical perspective; you can also assess the vulnerability of physical security or the external reliance on power, for instance
     - can include personnel testing, physical testing, system and network testing, and other facilities tests